-The Rental Assistance Program responds to the urgent need of preserving the loss of extremely affordable rental units and promoting housing sustainability by providing rental assistance to low-income elderly residents of hurricane-impacted areas who are at risk of becoming homeless, due to the impending loss of funding for Act 173 Program subsidies in Puerto Rico.
+The Rental Assistance Program responds to the urgent need of preserving the loss of extremely affordable rental units and promoting housing sustainability by providing tenant-based rental assistance to low-income elderly residents of hurricane-impacted areas who are at risk of becoming homeless, due to the impending loss of funding for the Act 173 Program, through which these low-income elderly tenants received their monthly rental subsidy.

 This temporary assistance will allow time for PRDOH to achieve exit strategies for the subsidized rental units.
-Through the end of the twenty-four (24) month duration of this program, PRDOH expects to resolve the housing needs, aggravated by the hurricanes' impact for approximately 1,000 rental units, through these Exit Strategies, securing the ability to keep serving all the remaining Act 173 Program beneficiaries while an exit strategy is achieved.
+Through the end of the twenty-four (24) month duration of this program, PRDOH expects to resolve the housing needs, aggravated by the hurricanes' impact for more than approximately 1,000 rental units, through these Exit Strategies, securing the ability of PRDOH to keep serving all the remaining Act 173 Program beneficiaries while an exit strategy is achieved.

-The Rental Assistance Program will select participants with priority, as defined in the Program Selection Sequence, which has been carefully considered and designed to provide rental assistance to the most precarious necessities within the current Act 173 Program housing properties.
+The Rental Assistance Program will only select participants who meet the eligibility criteria with priority, as defined in the Program Selection Sequence, which has been carefully considered and designed to provide rental assistance to the most precarious necessities within the current Act 173 Program housing properties tenants.